Frequently Asked Questions

 We haven’t found any insurances that pay for neurofeedback or qEEG services.
 Because of this, we do not bill insurance companies for neurofeedback services; however, we will provide you with a superbill, which is a special receipt that includes the service codes.
 You send the superbill to your insurance company to request reimbursement, and the insurance company decides whether or not to reimburse you directly.

-How many neurofeedback sessions will I need?
+How many neurofeedback sessions will i need?

 Determining how many sessions each person needs is difficult, as every brain is unique.
 That being said, most people require between 20 and 40 sessions for sustained improvements, although some individuals require more than 40 sessions.
 Our staff continually monitors and evaluates your progress and makes appropriate recommendations for continued trainings.